django-quickstart/1.5-webfaction/README.md

 * Modified 3rd party apps placed in `applib/` directory, applib/ added to path
 * Apps specific to project to be created in `project_name/[app_name]` directory

-#####Ready for Heroku Deployment
+#####Ready for Webfaction Deployment
-* Includes Procfile, using gunicorn
-* Includes storages, s3_folder_storage (allows separate directories for media and static)
+* Instructions for setting up webfaction app
+* Instructions for setting up webfaction env variables
+* Instructions for setting up webfaction static
 * Setup to use sendgrid for email delivery
+* Uses AutoEnv to keep .env parity without needing heroku toolbelt

 #####Common apps already installed with reasonable default configuration
 * Django admin activated by default.
 * allauth
 * south
-* django-storages for static/media on s3
+!!* django-storages for static/media on s3
-* django-folder-storages to keep static/media in separate silos
+!!* django-folder-storages to keep static/media in separate silos

 ####Other Goodies
 * Simple 404 and 500 error templates.
-* TODO: bootstrap driven base.html
+* Bootstrap 2.x driven base.html
 * Automatically builds a README with installation notes.

 ####Template